-To fix ideas, Figure 4 presents several instances of the DLN distribution.
+Figure 4 presents several instances of the DLN distribution.
 Panel (a) presents and contrasts the standard Normal, standard DLN, and standard log-Normal.
 The standard DLN is defined as DLN(0,1,0,1,0), i.e. the difference between two exponentiated uncorrelated standard Normal RVs.
 Panel (b) shows the role of the correlation coefficient ρ{pn} , controlling tail-weight vs. peakedness.
 Panel (c) repeats the analysis of Panel (b) for a different parametrization common in practical applications, exhibiting the problem of dealing with the DLN's characteristic heavy tails in both the positive and negative directions.
 Panel (d) then presents the data of panel (c) but the X-axis is transformed using the Inverse Hyperbolic Sine (asinh).
-Here, the asinh acts as a log transform in both the positive and negative directions, allowing us to observe the characteristic "double Normal" shape of the (asinh-transformed) DLN.
-While the use of the asinh transform appears at first glance arbitrary, there is in fact an intimate relation between the DLN distribution and the hyperbolic trigonometric functions.
-I explore this relation, and present the DLL production function giving rise to the DLN, next.
+While previous work (Bellemare and Wichman, 2020; Aihounton and Henningsen, 2021; Mullahy and Norton, 2022) discusses the asinh transform as an ad-hoc solution, its use here is theoretically motivated by Equation 4.
+It acts as a log transform in both the positive and negative directions, and allows us to observe the characteristic "double Normal" shape of the (asinh-transformed) DLN.